Vidzhel/library-db-demo/README.md

 ### As a Student

-1. Start from Commit 1 and read the corresponding documentation
+1. Start with first commit and read the corresponding documentation
 2. Review the code changes in each commit
 3. Try the "Discussion Questions" at the end of each doc
 4. Experiment with the code yourself